 Sailing into Sicily’s western coast, Star Clipper entered the Trapani harbor early in the afternoon against a cloudless sky.
 A wall surrounded Trapani, and the ruins of a castle sat at the top of the hill.
 Trapani, because of its strategic position, endured conquering armies and occupations from the time the original people settled there.
 In World War II, the Americans bombed the town more heavily than any other place in Italy to drive out the Germans and in the process, destroyed most of the old town.
 What was rebuilt was not as esthetically pleasing as what the Allies had flattened.

 Our guide, with bus and driver, met us at the pier for a quick tour of the center of Trapani before heading inland and up toward Erice, a medieval town on top of the cliff, 751m above sea level.
 Trees and flowers blooming in yellow covered the hillsides.
-We hardly noticed the many hairpin turns, being distracted by the expansive views of the city, bay and surrounding islands.
+We hardly noticed the many hairpin turns, being distracted by the expansive views of the city, bay, and surrounding islands.
 Luckily, Erice’s “own personal cloud” (as described in guidebooks) did not make its appearance.
-Shades of blue colored the sea and the richly green plains extended to white-sand beaches.
+Shades of blue-colored the sea and the richly green plains extended to white-sand beaches.

 As if we were on Star Trek’s holodeck, we returned to the 5th century, Erice’s founding date, after stepping through an arched gateway that led into the city.
 Squared stone sections paved the narrow streets, the stones made shiny and slippery from the people walking on them.
-We followed our guide through an alley to Erice’s principal church, the Chiesa Madre or Real Duomo, dating back to 14th century, when the Christians used the stones from the ancient Temple of Venus to build their church.
+We followed our guide through an alley to Erice’s principal church, the Chiesa Madre, or Real Duomo, dating back to the 14th century, when the Christians used the stones from the ancient Temple of Venus to build their church.
 Our guide said she would look forward to our reaction to the inside of the church.
 The ceiling of the interior, 19th century, neo-gothic, displayed incredible intricacy in design.
 At first, I thought my eyes were having problems adjusting from the bright sun to dark interior because the ceiling gradually transformed from yellow, then chartreuse, then blue and finishing with fuchsia.

 While trying to absorb the guide’s historical narrative, the little shops continued to distract my attention.
 Famous for almond biscuits and pastries, shops spread out their candies and cookies in large cupboards.
 The shopkeepers were smart to offer samples, as I bought whatever I thought I could fit into my suitcase.
 Souvenirs spilled out into the medieval lanes.
-Many people frown on these cheap reproductions and schlocky artifacts, but I find them as interesting additions to the atmosphere, while telling myself, “No, you will not buy another scarf from China,” or “Your niece does not need wooden whistle.”
+Many people frown on these cheap reproductions and schlocky artifacts, but I find them as interesting additions to the atmosphere while telling myself, “No, you will not buy another scarf from China,” or “Your niece does not need a wooden whistle.”
 Other stores displayed colorful china; in one store, artisans painted all the china in bright red.

 We wound our way through the lanes to viewpoints overseeing the Tyrrhenian coast at the Western end of Sicily.
 An accordionist played for handouts while his little horse, dressed in traditional attire and supporting a colorful cart, waited patiently.